Keeping bits of the online internet available for when you go off grid. See also sneakernets, low bandwidth hacks.

 devdocs.io is an excellent offline cache of API docs that works from your browser.

-Even more comprehensive are the specialised apps dash (OSX, USD25) and zeal (Linux, Windows, open source).
+Even more comprehensive are the specialised apps dash (macOS, USD25) and zeal (Linux, Windows, open source).